 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name McGartlynd include Garland, Garlland, Gerland, Gerlond and others.

 Early Notables of the McGartlynd family (pre 1700)

-More information is included under the topic Early McGartlynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early McGartlynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McGartlynd family to Ireland